rahulvenugopal/CertiPy/README.md

 ![MN](https://github.com/rahulvenugopal/CertiPy/blob/main/certificate_generated/Mangalasherry%20Neelakandan.jpg)

-I have added a simple alignment options by tweaking text length (Couldn't get the align option to work neatly)
+I have added a simple alignment option by tweaking text length (Couldn't get the align option to work neatly)

 We can add multiple texts (like registration number) by extending the script!